promisinganuj/cloud/AWS/IAM/assuming-identity.md

 * With Federation, user can:
   * Sign in to a web identity provider, such as Login with Amazon, Facebook, Google or any IdP compatible with OpenID Connect (OIDC).
   * Sign in to an enterprise identity system compatible with Security Assertion Markup Language (SAML) 2.0 such as Microsoft AD Federation Services.

+### What are the different types of Identity Federation in AWS?
+1. SAML 2.0
+2. Custom Identity Broker
+3. Web Identity Federation with Amazon Cognito
+4. Web Identity Federation without Amazon Cognito
+5. Single Sign On
+6. Non-SAML with AWS Microsoft AD

 ### What is Web Identity Federation?
 * With web identity federation, you don't need to create custom sign-in code or manage your own user identities.